La Sportiva Gandalf

-The Gandalf has been renamed.
-It is now known as the La Sportiva Ganda.
+The Gandalf has been discontinued.
+The La Sportiva Gandalf was renamed and is now called the La Sportiva Ganda.

 I have been looking for 10 years for shoes like this.
 These are NOT for long hikes on established trails.
 They feel like climbing shoes that you can walk around in.